AlexanderVince/CssLoader/README.md

 # CssLoader
-### A media query driven async CSS loader
+### A media query & url driven async CSS loader
 ***

 *** Warning: This repo should be considered as currently in development. ***

-Designed for low bandwidth/signal situations CssLoader looks to improve the performance of responsive websites by only loading stylesheets when the browser/device meets any of the given media query criteria.
+Designed for low bandwidth/signal situations CssLoader looks to improve the performance of responsive websites by only loading stylesheets when the browser/device meets any of the given url or media query criteria.

 #### Browser Support